nvimpel/chipwhisperer/docs/source/getting-started.rst

 find documentation about different parts of the ChipWhisperer toolchain, as well as some of the major changes that have recently happened to ChipWhisperer.

-Consider this page the answer to "Help, I'm confused... there are too many websites that have resources related to ChipWhisperer".

 .. _getting_started_what-is-chipwhisperer:

 **********************